mxcl/PromiseKit/Documentation/ObjectiveC.md

 Perfect.

-Note that AnyPromise can only bridge objects that conform to `AnyObject` or derive `NSObject`.
+Note that AnyPromise can only bridge objects that conform to `AnyObject` or derive from `NSObject`.
 This is a limitation of Objective-C.